 - A chest X-ray and blood tests to check for sarcoidosis

-If the doctor rules out those conditions, she may then diagnose you or your child with ophthalmoplegic migraine if there have been at least two episodes of a migraine-like headache followed by eye muscle weakness or paralysis.
+If the doctor rules out those conditions, they may then diagnose you or your child with ophthalmoplegic migraine if there have been at least two episodes of a migraine-like headache followed by eye muscle weakness or paralysis.

 There’s no cure for ophthalmoplegic migraine, but there are some medicines that may help.
 You or your child may have to try a few to see if any of them work well for you.
 You’ll need to work closely with your doctor to figure out the best treatment.